Ultrasound Fellowship

 Faculty of the Ultrasound fellowship program posing for a selfie.

-Our goal is to prepare fellows to become the next leaders in advanced emergency ultrasound and tailor fellow’s training to develop the skills and competencies necessary to reach their career aspirations.
+Our goal is to prepare fellows to become the next leaders in advanced emergency ultrasound and tailor each fellow’s training to develop the skills and competencies necessary to reach their career aspirations.

 Program Description